-Legal Considerations: Acceptance into the Nursing Program (RN) is contingent upon student showing proof of legal immigrant status or US Citizenship which will allow the student to qualify for employment authorization and a social security card.
+Legal Considerations: Acceptance into the Nursing Program (RN) is contingent upon student showing permanent U.S. Residency, Citizenship, DACA status, or other legal visa status-which will allow the student to qualify for employment authorization and a social security card.
 In addition, students in this program are required to pass a criminal background check and drug screening with satisfactory results acceptable by Hudson County Community College ("HCCC") and/or participating clinical facilities.
 Failure to maintain legal status, qualify for employment authorization, or pass a criminal background check or drug screening may result in admission being denied/rescinded or termination of enrollment.
-If for any reason, a student does not complete the clinical requirement of the Nursing Program.
+If for any reason, a student does not complete the clinical requirement of the Nursing Program, that student will not be eligible to graduate from the Nursing Program.
 Questions about immigration status and whether a candidate will qualify for professional licensure under the federal law should be directed to the U.S. Citizen and Immigration Services at: 1-800-375-5283.